-The -c EAL CPU core mask option has to contain exactly 3 CPU cores.
+The -c or -l EAL CPU coremask/corelist option has to contain exactly 3 CPU cores.
 The first CPU core in the core mask is assigned for core A, the second for core B and the third for core C.